where words fail, music speaks.

 —Hans Christian Anderson

-Sine Nomine's spring concert welcomes spring, as we see light after a long winter.
-The first half of our program contemplates the possibilities of a budding new year - a day of wrath, or an unclouded day in paradise... and culminates in revisiting our original commission, "All I Want Is a Truck" from the perspective of the morning after the longest night.
-This half ends with Joseph Martin's thrilling "The Awakening."
-The second half of the concert is a lighter program, celebrating all that is beautiful on a clear blue morning - music from Madonna, Dolly Parton, and Carly Simon bring on the spring.
+Sine Nomine's Awakenings concert welcomed spring, as we saw light after a long winter.
+The first half of our program contemplated the possibilities of a budding new year - a day of wrath, or an unclouded day in paradise... and culminated in revisiting our original commission, "All I Want Is a Truck" from the perspective of the morning after the longest night.
+The first half ended with Joseph Martin's thrilling "The Awakening."
+The second half of the concert was a lighter program, celebrating all that is beautiful on a clear blue morning - music from Madonna, Dolly Parton, and Carly Simon helped us bring on the spring.

 SURE STARS SHINE — NOVEMBER, 2016

 Sine Nomine kicked off the holiday season with its twenty-fifth concert, Sure Stars Shine!
 The concert celebrated the wonder of the night with such works as Morten Lauridsen's "Sure on this Shining Night" and David Dickau's "Stars I Shall Find."
 Under the leadership of Artistic Director Kevin Crowe, Sine Nomine premiered a new commission from composer Daniel Brinsmead and poet Jackson Culpeper, "All I Want is a Truck."
 Additional music included "Hodie Christus Natus Est," "Gaudete," "Sleigh Ride," "Deck the Halls," and "White Winter Hymnal."

 This special event included a short concert, accompanied by a coffee house dessert event, featuring solo and ensemble performances by singers in the chorus.
 The concert was dedicated to the late Dr. Kathryn Hobbs, a former singer with Sine Nomine.